BakkerGames/GRIFTools/DAGS_SYNTAX.md

 @swap(key1,key2)

->Swaps the raw values stored in "key1" and "key2".
+>Swaps the values stored in "key1" and "key2".

 ## Numeric Statements